-It is the first and shortest cranial nerve, which transmits special sensory information, which allows us to have a sense of smell.
+It is the first and shortest cranial nerve, which transmits certain sensory information, which allows us to have a sense of smell.

-It is one of the two nerves that do not join with the brainstem, the other is the optic nerve.
-It is similar to the optic nerve also in its structure, since it has a meningeal cover unlike CN III to XII.
+One of the two nerves does not join the brainstem; the other is the optic nerve.
+It is similar to the optic nerve in its structure since it has a meningeal cover, unlike CN III to XII.

-Embryologically it is derived from the olfactory placode (a thickening of the ectoderm layer), which also gives rise to the glial cells that support the nerve.
+Embryologically it is derived from the olfactory placode (a thickening of the ectoderm layer), giving rise to the glial cells that support the nerve.
 The olfactory nerve is also able to regenerate.
 The olfactory nerves are not myelinated and are covered by Schwann cells.

 The olfactory nerve is the first of the 12 cranial nerves located inside the head.
-It transmits sensory data to the brain, and is responsible for the sense of smell.
-The olfactory receptors of the nerve are found within the mucosa of the nasal cavity.
+It transmits sensory data to the brain and is responsible for the sense of smell.
+The nerve’s olfactory receptors are found within the mucosa of the nasal cavity.
 Unlike many other nerves, CN1 does not have two trunks.

 CN1 does not attach to the brainstem.
 She and the optic nerve are the only cranial nerves for which this is true.
 CN1 is the shortest cranial nerve within the human head.

-It can be susceptible to injuries created by blunt traumatic damage, which can be the result of complications of frontal lobe brain tumors, meningitis and some other factors.
+It can be susceptible to injuries created by blunt traumatic damage, resulting from complications of frontal lobe brain tumors, meningitis, and some other factors.